 If you file a lawsuit arising from a commercial vehicle accident, the defendants may seek to hold you responsible for sharing in the fault.
 If that happens, a judge or jury must apportion the negligence that caused the accident among the parties, assigning a percentage to each.
 Your money damages would be reduced proportionately.

 If you or a loved one has been injured by a truck or other commercial vehicle, Largey Law Firm is experienced in handling such cases.
-Call us at 352-253-0456 or contact us online to schedule a free consultation at one of our three offices in Clermont, Inverness and Tavares.
+Contact us online to schedule a free consultation at one of our three offices in Clermont, Inverness and Tavares.